-- Child must be a resident of Jefferson County, Kentucky; and - Child must turn 5 between August 2 and October 31 of the admission year; and - Child must meet the established criteria for Early Entrance to P1.
+- Child must be a resident of Jefferson County, Kentucky; and - Child must turn 5 between August 2 and October 31 of the admission year; and - Child must meet the benchmark on the screening assessment identified for use by the district. the established criteria for Early Entrance to P1.